es2812/AgoraChain/README.md

 Members of the blockchain.
 They may own assets and submit transactions.
 Each participant in the network has an *Identity*, defined as a digital certificate and a private key.

 - **Citizens**: These participants can issue anonymous votes and delegate on politicians.
 - **Politicians**: These participants can be delegated on by citizens, and can issue public votes.
+The way a member of the blockchain declares himself a politician requires the issuing of a new identity, and will be done outside the blockchain itself (but still through the API).
 - **Legislators**: These participants can create, open, and close elections.

 #### Assets